sa-akhavani/waffled/README.md

 - Node.js HTTP JSON
 - Node.js HTTP Multipart

+These echo servers will parse the request body and return the parsed content in the response in JSON format.
+Also, they will check if the attack payload is present in the parsed content.
+If the attack payload is found, they add a `success: 1` in their response.
+Otherwise, they will have the `success: 0` in their response.

 You can find the details about the api endpoints and how to run them in the `echo_servers` directory's README.

 ## HTTP Request Relay